rsdc2/syntax-treebank-annotator/README.md

 ## Relationship to other annotators

-My annotator is designed to be compatible with [Arethusa](https://www.perseids.org/tools/arethusa/app/#/), currently the annotator of choice for those working on ancient Greek and Latin texts.
+The annotator is designed to be compatible with [Arethusa](https://www.perseids.org/tools/arethusa/app/#/), currently the annotator of choice for those working on ancient Greek and Latin texts.